 - Make mnemonic index cards, a particularly useful tactic when learning Chinese since the memorisation of characters really does need to done by rote, then written out to consolidate this

 - Learn to speak with natives, and for Chinese language students and learners, you're in luck since there is a large native speaking Mandarin Chinese diaspora in Australia.
-Also consider to take Chinese lessons with a tutor which will allow to practice fluency and more easily correct errors.
+Also, consider taking Chinese lessons with a tutor which will allow you to practice fluency and more easily correct errors.